 New Hyde Park presents building plans for new Marcus Christ Hall

-The Village of New Hyde Park will hold its first Mother's Day Parade May 11.
+The Village of New Hyde Park will hold its annual Memorial Day Parade this Saturday.
 (Photo courtesy of Google Maps)

 The Village of New Hyde Park board discussed the upcoming construction of Marcus Christ Hall Thursday night, an addition to the village hall to be used as a community center and replace the building of the same name that was demolished more than a year ago.